-All majors should have:
+All majors should be able to:

 The requirements for the Communication Studies major have changed over the years.
 Current students can find the applicable requirements by following the link below for the year they started at Northeastern.
-Click to view in a new tab, or right-click to download as a .pdf.
-Prospective students should use the link for Fall 2012/Spring 2013.

 *Course requirements are maintained by Northeastern University’s Office of the Registrar